 The Bombay High Court directed

-government and Brihanmumbai Municipal Corporation (BMC) Wednesday to detail the steps taken against unauthorised pandals across the state ahead of the Ganesh festival.
+the Maharashtra government and Brihanmumbai Municipal Corporation (BMC) Wednesday to detail the steps taken against unauthorised pandals across the state ahead of the Ganesh festival.

 A bench of Justices A S Oka and M S Sonak directed the authorities to inform the court of the action taken by Friday.

 The directions came after the court was informed by the government that recent inspection by various municipal corporations across Maharashtra revealed that several pandals have been constructed in violation of civic rules and noise pollution norms.